-Secondary criteria: The Community Preservation Committee will give preference to projects which address as many of the following secondary criteria as possible (listed in no particular order):
+Secondary criteria: Projects are encouraged to meet one or more of the following secondary criteria (listed in no particular order):

 - 8. Serve more than one CPA purpose (historic, housing, open space, recreation). - 9.
 Protect resources that would otherwise be threatened. - 10.
 Demonstrate a long-term, feasible strategy for ongoing maintenance of the CPA funded project. - 11.
-Leverage additional public and/or private funds (e.g. qualifies the project for additional grants from other sources), receives partial funding from other sources and/or voluntary contributions of goods or services or demonstrates that the proponent has unsuccessfully attempted to leverage additional funds and that CPA funds are the source of last resort. - 12.
-Preserve currently owned city assets or improve the utilization of currently owned city assets (i.e. cemeteries, parks, historic buildings, open space, recreation areas). - 13.
+Leverage additional public and/or private funds (e.g. qualifies the project for additional grants from other sources), receives partial funding from other sources and/or voluntary contributions of goods or services or demonstrates that the proponent has unsuccessfully attempted to leverage additional funds and that CPA funds are the source of last resort.

+- 12. Preserve currently owned city assets or improve the utilization of currently owned city assets (i.e. cemeteries, parks, historic buildings, open space, recreation areas). - 13.
 Produce an advantageous cost/benefit value (number of persons served, encourages economic development, enhances tax base). - 14.
 Projects that are regional (i.e. collaborative projects with other communities) - 15.
 Clean up contaminated lands. - 16.
 Visible to the public (visible to passersby, physically accessible to visitors). - 17.
-Utilize green concepts/components and sustainable initiatives. - 18.
+Utilize green concepts/components, sustainable initiatives and low energy. - 18.
 Projects outside of those typically funded through the city's general budget. - 19.
 Received written endorsement by other municipal boards or departments, as applicable. - 20.
 Received broad-based support from community members, especially project site abutters. - 21.
 Projects that are in gateways to the city, including Bridge Street Neck, Lafayette Street, Loring Avenue, Boston Street, Highland Avenue and North Street. - 22.
 Projects that are within the Point Neighborhood or those that benefit a currently underserved population.